Get Started with Salesforce Order Management

 This functionality means that you can seamlessly connect commerce, orders, and service from day one.

-In addition, you can use pre-built connector apps, like BOPIS and endless aisle, to help resolve complex omnichannel requirements and quickly integrate with supply chain partners.
+In addition, you can use pre-built connector apps to help resolve complex omnichannel requirements and quickly integrate with supply chain partners.
 You can search AppExchange for the right solution to help handle order allocation, warehouse management, payment processing, shipping, financial reporting, and more.
 You can also build custom integrations to handle requirements unique to your business.

 Order Experience Is Customer Experience